wsphd/csun-rsp/strategic-alignment.md

 ## Principles

   * Student-Centric - Center decisions, strategies and actions around the needs, experiences and aspirations of students, striving to understand and empathize with their perspectives and address their challenges and concerns.
-    * **Potential Alignment** - A larger and wider set of resources and capabilities are needed to meet the diverse needs of a very diverse campus.
-Despite the compound noun "Research Technology", nearly all resources are available for instruction or general learning.
-Additionally, that use is not just allowed and enabled but encouraged and specifically supported.
+    * **Potential Alignment** - A larger and wider set of resources and capabilities are needed to meet the diverse needs of a diverse (both within and across) campuses.
+Despite the compound noun "Research Technology", nearly all resources are available for instruction or simply general, individualized learning.
+Additionally, other-than-research use is not just allowed and enabled but encouraged and specifically supported.

   * Equity-Driven - Approach all aspects of the Framework through an equity lens, identifying and addressing disparities in every decision, strategy and action.
     * **Potential Alignment** - Affinity groups, such as the [Minority Serving-Cyberinfrastructure Consortium] (MS-CC), exist specifically to assist MSI/HSI institutions with using HPC resources and developing appropriate support structures.

   * Data-Informed - Use data to inform recommendations, leveraging analytical insights to refine the approach and measure outcomes.
-    * **Potential Alignment** - Resources such as NRP, CSU Tide, and ACCESS Resource Providers such as IU Jetstream2 all provide usage data.
+    * **Potential Alignment** - Resources such as NRP, CSU Tide, and ACCESS Resource Providers such as Indiana University's Jetstream2 all provide timley usage data.
 In the short-run, we might need to contact faculty for usage data.

   * Collaborative - Fully engage the CSU and statewide stakeholders, understanding and accounting for the diversity and identity of each university.
     * **Potential Alignment** - CSU Tide, weekly meetings with NRP engineering staff, and regular IU Jetstream office hours, among many others, are open and free to all.

   * Transparent - Foster trust and accountability by consistently communicating in an open manner, making sure decision-making, processes and actions are accessible and understandable to all stakeholders.
     * **Potential Alignment** - This document is public.
 CSUN IT maintains a public, introductory web page on Research Technology.
-Wayne Smith maintains a public, extensive web page on HPC Resoures and Capabilities.
+Wayne Smith maintains a public, extensive web page on HPC Resources and Capabilities.

 ## Vision (new, June 9, 2026)